SquatPhish/2-Distributed-Crawler/README.md

 mkdir data
 ```

-2. Split the list into chunks:
+2. Split the list into chunks: The first argument is the file.
+The second argument is the number of chunks.

 ```
 python3 parse.py test/crawl_demo_url_list.txt 10
 ```

-first argument is the file.

-second argument is the number of chunks.

 3. Compile the task dispatch:  You could define your PROC_MAX in task_dispatcher.c